Rudeness repels positive and supportive people. Civility attracts them. ~Ty Howard

 - Written – learn how to compose a simple personal letter

-It’s never too early to become well mannered communicators!!
+The participants will use role-plays; quizzes and receive hand-outs. to It’s never too early to become well mannered communicators!!
 The age group would be for 12-14 yrs old.

 Alessandra learned a lot in your class.
 I am very glad that she took it.